 Should I get a personal loan for the down payment of my home loan?

-If you don’t have money to pay for your home loan’s initial down payment, personal loan may seem to be a viable option, because you can get it on the spot.
-But, if you have other sources, why don’t you try to exploit them first before you opt for personal loans which have very high interest rates?
+If you don’t have money to pay for your home loan’s initial down payment, a personal loan may seem to be a viable option, because you can get it on the spot.
+But, if you have other sources, why don’t you try to exploit them first before you opt for personal loans which have very high-interest rates?

 Home equity loan or second mortgage usually comes cheaper than most personal loans, and it is easy to process.
 You can also get as high as 80% of the value of your equity.
 Let’s say, your mortgage costs $1,000,000 and you already paid $700,000.
 That means you can take out up to 80% of your $700,000 equity.
 So, which do you think is more practical?
 Getting a loan from your own equity or from an unsecured loan?
 Remember that the reason why personal loans are costly is because the borrower lends you money without security, so they have to compensate for the risk of not being paid back.